 The above credit levels apply to enrollment verification only and may not be the definition for tuition billing levels.
-The levels for tuition billing can be found at https://mitchellhamline.edu/student-finances/.
+The levels for tuition billing can be found on the Student Finances website.
 Some federal and private loan deferment eligibility requires halftime enrollment as defined by the above credit criteria.